 Once you’ve made your technology choices, you will want to work on having a team that will all contribute to the ongoing collection and reporting of the areas of racquetball that your association website will support.

-About once a week for the next year, I’ll be collecting and reviewing state association websites with the 12 questions from players in mind.
+I’ll be collecting and reviewing state association websites with the 12 questions from players in mind.
 I’ll be starting with Georgia, Alabama, and Texas.
 (Disclaimer: I did the work for Georgia and Alabama in 2016, but no longer live near either one, so those associations are looking for reporters to add to the sites.)

 Want me to jump ahead and review yours?